 - How are training and customer experience linked?

-- What kinds of training is available to F&I Business Managers?
+- What kind of training is available to F&I managers and what are the pros and cons?

 Effective training plays a crucial role in enhancing the performance of finance and insurance (F&I) managers and, in turn, positively impacts the overall success of the business.
 Providing employees with effective training can significantly impact job satisfaction and overall performance, ultimately leading to improved retention rates.
 Inadequate training, on the other hand, can lead to frustration and stress among employees who don’t understand how to excel in their role.